Who We Are

 The Right Honourable Lord Hollick is a Member of the House of Lords.
 He is a non-executive director of Honeywell International.
 He was Chief Executive of UBM plc, a Partner at KKR and led the media industry team in Europe.
 He was Chairman of SBS Broadcasting and a director of The Nielsen Company.
 He is a member of the board of the Bureau of Investigative Journalism and The Royal Society.

 Lady Hollick OBE is a businesswoman and consultant with a wide-ranging involvement in broadcasting and the arts.
-A former investigative journalist, she worked for many years in television (as Sue Woodford), where her roles included founding commissioning editor of Multicultural Programmes for Channel 4 and producer/ director of World in Action for Granada TV.
-Other causes and organisations which she has been associated with include the Stuart Hall Foundation, African Medical and Research Foundation (AMREF), the Leader’s Quest Foundation, Complicite theatre company, Reprieve, Free Word and Tate Galleries.
+A former investigative journalist, she worked for many years in television, where her roles included founding commissioning editor of Multicultural Programmes for Channel 4 and producer/ director of World in Action for Granada TV.
+Other causes and organisations which she has been associated with include the Stuart Hall Foundation, African Medical and Research Foundation (AMREF), the Leader’s Quest Foundation and Tate Galleries.

 Caroline Kemp has a long career specialising in the voluntary and charity sector both in urban and rural surroundings.
 The Citizens Advice service, housing and refugee, and inter-generational community charities have all been part of Caroline’s experience including management and policy creation.
 This work has also involved fundraising and user representation.